pasoevi/innfin/README.md

 Sazanas is said to be generous in granting brilliance and knowledge of different machinery to his followers.
-His first coming showed the world primitive form of town settlements that were centered around High Temples.
+His first coming showed the world primitive form of town settlements that were centred around High Temples.
 Such areas indulged inhabitants with powers unheard of in the older, Aronkhar domain.